codebuddies/frontend/README.md

 The PoC for the frontend will revolve around querying and posting the Resource model based on the defined [API spec](https://app.swaggerhub.com/apis-docs/billglover/CodeBuddies/0.0.1).

+### Using Material UI

+We're using Material-UI's [Hooks API](https://material-ui.com/styles/basics/#hook-api), which means you can (and should) use [Material UI's components](https://material-ui.com/getting-started/supported-components/) as a starting point, and extend them as needed using `makeStyles` and `useStyles`.

+See the [Nav component](https://github.com/codebuddies/react-concept/blob/master/src/components/Nav/index.js) for an example that uses several Material-UI components, and the `makeStyles` hook to customize the rest.

 ## Pages
 **Index**